valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ```
 <Haggar> is used to remind and reinforce the AI all the data has to do with Haggar. () is reserved for associations, but can hold a list of details.
 Longer sentences do work well in simple encapsulation like this.
 Phrases inside quotations seem to inform the AI how the character speaks.
 Works as good as pure-JSON with most keywords the AI likes.

 Based on experiments in these and similar formats, the community has found all-caps categories are good.
 APPEAR/BODY, WORN, MENTAL and TRAITS cover the main bases for most characters.
 LOOKS can also be used to replace APPEAR, especially if you're defining an object.
 SPEECH and "" can be used to reinforce speaking patterns, albeit with some inconsistency. `mute` in traits also works if going for a mute character.
 LACKS can be used to denote a thing the character doesn't have.
 LIKES/DISLIKES are good.
 Later on in the document we include a long list of CATEGORIES.
+Zaltys likes to write a lot of species from different series.
+He has written on discord that his most used categories are APPEAR, LACK, GRAB, MOV, MENTAL and TRAITS.
+For defining a type of character all these have purpose.
+Appear is self explanatory.
+Lack has to do what the characters can and can't do - a lamia without legs shouldn't be able to walk.
+Grab is their preferred way of interacting through appendages, a bird would use it's beak or talons, the lamia would use their hands or tail.
+Mov works for movement.
+Lamia would crawl/slither on top of their tails, slimes ooze other characters may do more imaginative things.
+Mental is traits of the mind, traits is more intrinsic physical or sensory traits.

 Latest Zaltys.
 ```